How do you test more R&D tax relief reports than there are grains of sand on Earth?

-I don’t know about you, but it’s not often you get to dust off the theories learned at university and apply it in real life.
-Here, our colleague Richard ponders on the applicability of his Computing Science degree to our testing regime……
+I don’t know about you, but it’s not often you get to dust off the theories learned at university and apply them in real life.
+Here, our colleague Richard ponders on the applicability of his Computing Science degree to our testing regime…

 “Recently, however, I had one of those oddly satisfying days when Computing Science gets dragged out of the cupboard and put to work.
 It started with a conversation with our developers about testing – specifically, what we should be testing and how to go about it.

 By way of context, our software helps companies prepare claims for R&D tax relief, and one of its big strengths is that there is no free text entry – all inputs are multiple choice to make it as easy as possible for the user and their advisor.
 From those selections, the software automatically generates reports in natural, fluent English for customers to submit to HMRC.
 It’s beautifully simple to use, but the issue at hand was testing whether each combination of inputs yielded an acceptable report.
 To answer that, the first question we had to ask was ‘How many unique R&D reports can be generated by our app?’

 Mmm, like, a lot..?